 EERE may determine that pre-selection clarifications are necessary from one or more applicants.
 Pre-selection clarifications are distinct from and less formal than pre-selection interviews.
 These pre-selection clarifications will solely be for the purposes of clarifying the application.
 The pre-selection clarifications may occur before, during or after the merit review evaluation process.
 Information provided by an applicant that is not necessary to address the pre-selection clarification question will not be reviewed or considered.
-Typically, a preselection clarification will be carried out through either written responses to subject line.
+Typically, a preselection clarification will be carried out through either written responses to EERE's written clarification questions or video or conference calls with EERE representatives.